spieswl/personal-reading-log/README.md

 # personal-reading-logs
-This helps me keeptrack of books and academic papers I've read.
+This helps me keep track of books and academic papers I've read.